Installing

 Windows and Hyper-V

-Unfortunately Hyper-V doesn't like other hypervisors running at the same time and it must be disabled as a Windows Feature for VirtualBox to function properly.Chef Workstation
+Unfortunately Hyper-V doesn't like other hypervisors running at the same time and it must be disabled as a Windows Feature for VirtualBox to function properly.Test Kitchen and Workstation tooling

 $ chef --version